EJpenrod/pythongame/README.md

 the town board once past a certain mob will let you loop all previously encountered monsters for the sweet sweet exp---

+update 9/4/22:

+cleaned up various code, removed longer delays on going to town. monsters are now created using 2-d arrays and no longer just calling function after function to make the game work. monsters now drop gold. mining foundation added to the game. mining currently does nothing pick axe foundation added to the game. pickaxe currently does nothing removed the run option from fights

+future:
+add a shop to purchase gear
+impliment mining